chudkowsky/howcryptoworksbook/Chapter_11_NFTs.md

 ---

-## Chapter 4: NFT Infrastructure and Marketplaces
+## Section 4: NFT Infrastructure and Marketplaces

 ### Marketplace Evolution and Competition